Tyrrrz/GitHubActionsTestLogger/Readme.md

 > This option can also be enabled by setting the corresponding property in a [`.runsettings` file](https://learn.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file) instead.

 > **Warning**:
-> Source information collection may not work properly with legacy .NET Framework.
+> Source information collection may not work properly with the legacy .NET Framework.

 ### Customizing behavior

-When running `dotnet test`, you can customize the logger's behavior by passing additional options:
+When running the tests, you can pass additional options to customize the behavior of the reporter.
+The format of these options differs slightly between **Microsoft.Testing.Platform** and **VSTest**.

+With **Microsoft.Testing.Platform**, the options are prefixed with `--report-github-` and can be specified directly on the command line:

 ```yml
 jobs: